adc-connect/adcc/docs/gradients.rst

 ------------------------------

-For geometry optimisers it is useful to expose the whole PySCF/adcc/gradient loop as a single callable.  :py:func:`adcc.nuclear_gradient_scanner` takes a configured PySCF SCF object as its template and accepts Cartesian coordinates in Bohr.
+For geometry optimisers it is useful to expose the whole PySCF/adcc/gradient loop as a single callable.  :py:class:`adcc.NuclearGradientScanner` takes a configured PySCF SCF object as its template and accepts Cartesian coordinates in Bohr.
 It returns ``(energy, gradient)`` in Hartree and Hartree/Bohr: